hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 In this article, I'm primarily focused on recent _neural_ "AI" art, which I divide into two waves (so far).
 The **First Neural "AI" Art Wave lasted 2015–2021** and included DeepDream to GANs and early text-to-image; "AI" artists did their own coding, built on open-source tools, and, in many cases, built their own datasets.
 In the nascent **Second Wave (2022–)**, artists are experimenting with general purpose text-to-image interfaces or chatbots without doing their own coding or building their own datasets; these models often rely on proprietary code and/or datasets—but there are still people building their own systems to make art.

 I would define "AI" art as any art primarily based on the tools that we happen to be calling "[artificial intelligence](https://en.wikipedia.org/wiki/History_of_artificial_intelligence)" at the time.
-"AI" artists prior to 2015 include like [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) and [Karl Sims](https://www.karlsims.com/).
+Examples of "AI" artists active more than 3 decades ago include [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) and [Karl Sims](https://www.karlsims.com/).
 One could also include work _about_ "AI" that doesn't necessarily _use_ "AI", like "[Signs of the Times](https://www.scottconradkelly.com/signs-of-the-times)," [ImageNetRoulette](https://paglen.studio/2020/04/29/imagenet-roulette/), and "[White Collar](https://whitecollar.thenewinquiry.com/)".
 I put "AI" in quotes because [these things are not intelligent](https://aaronhertzmann.com/2022/09/04/computationalism.html), they're just a class of computer software and algorithms.

 "AI" art isn't just one thing, these tools offer both faster ways to make what we can already make, and new types of media.
 Even so, changing the way you make pictures changes the pictures you'll make.
 I am using terminology loosely about what is a new style, a new medium, or a new art form, since these are probably not useful distinctions here.